Navy10021/Parallel_Clustering_based_TM/README.md

   - Korean NLI and STS dataset were additionally collected for fine-tuning the language model.

 ## 3. Overall pipeline
-To summarize the entire process of the 『Parallel Clustering based News article Topic Modeling』 we designed, it consists of the following four steps.
+To summarize the entire process of the **『Parallel Clustering based News article Topic Modeling』** we designed, it consists of the following four steps.
+Both Steps 1 and 2 are the process of pre-training and fine-tuning the language model to create **KRNewsBERT**.

-  - STEP 1) Unsupervised training(TSDAE) : The language model understands the context of a given news article and optimizes it for the domain through unsupervised learning of the TSDAE method.
+  - STEP 1) **Unsupervised training(TSDAE)** : The language model(**KRNewsBERT**) understands the context of a given news article and optimizes it for the domain through unsupervised learning of the TSDAE method.

-  - STEP 2) Supervised trainig(NLI and STS) : Our language model trains on the Korean NLI·STS dataset so that the model can distinguish similarities between sentences or documents.
+  - STEP 2) **Supervised trainig(NLI and STS)** : Our language model(**KRNewsBERT**) trains on the Korean NLI·STS dataset so that the model can distinguish similarities between sentences or documents.

-  - STEP 3) Parallel Clustering : This clustering method we designed focuses on speed and stability.
+  - STEP 3) **Parallel Clustering** : This clustering method we designed focuses on speed and stability.

-  - STEP 4) Keyword Extraction : Extracts important words from clustered groups using C-TF-IDF (Class-based Term Freq-Inverse Doc Freq) calculation method.
+  - STEP 4) **Keyword Extraction** : Extracts important words from clustered groups using C-TF-IDF (Class-based Term Freq-Inverse Doc Freq) calculation method.

   ![my_lm](https://user-images.githubusercontent.com/105137667/195859373-eeebeba5-c657-4613-96f2-08b8d7479faa.jpg)